 So, if you wondering how she does it all, she thanks her faith and passion for getting her through even her roughest and grueling days.

 “Every day is very different for me.
-I wake up pretty early, pray, read the bible, journal, wake up hubby for cuddles, go to gym, breakfast, go to my salon, always have lunch outside the salon where I can brainstorm and solve any problems (I can never do that at the salon, I need a fresh environment), shoot for my YouTube channel, cook, watch a series and normally asleep by 22:00,” she said.
+I wake up pretty early, pray, read the bible, journal, wake up hubby for cuddles, go to gym, breakfast, go to my salon, always have lunch outside the salon where I can brainstorm and solve any problems (I can never do that at the salon, I need a fresh environment), shoot for my YouTube channel, cook, watch a series and normally asleep with a bed chair pillow by 22:00,” she said.